Volunteers and Unpaid Internships at the University of Waterloo

 Health and Safety: Prior to the start of the volunteer/intern activity, ensure that the Volunteer/intern is provided with the applicable safety information, training and Personal Protective Equipment required.
 Volunteers must be supervised at all times.
 It is responsibility of the supervisor to ensure training has been completed.

-Access to Online Training and Training Records: Volunteers are not tracked using Workday.
+Access to Online Training and Training Records: Volunteers are not tracked using Workday or the online safety training lookup tools.
 A WatIAM account only grants access to online training.
 Volunteers must take a screenshot of the completion page at the end of the training module and provide a copy to their supervisor.

 When a volunteer does not have an active WatIAM account (as an employee, retiree, student, or alumni), the department must request an account by emailing email@example.com and provide the following information: